PseudoMon/nononsensebasicjs/docs/transition.md

 [Open this CodePen](https://codepen.io/PseudoMon/pen/wvwgpNE) if you want to see the code I used for that.
 Or you can try making it yourself, and then compare the codes.

 I should probably write a proper guide for CSS transition some day, since there's a lot about it that might not be obvious.
 For now, [here's the W3Schools reference page for transition](https://www.w3schools.com/cssref/css3_pr_transition.asp).
-Read up.

 For prettier transitions, you might not want to keep using the embarassingly basic `transition: 1s`.
 Use [these easing functions](https://easings.net/en).